People tend to crave junk food a lot.

 IF you can have one bite and stop there, then indulging a little when you get a craving is absolutely fine.

-But if you tend to binge and overeat as soon as you get a taste of sugary foods (like I used to) then giving in to the cravings is the worst thing you can do.
+But if you tend to binge and overeat as soon as you get a taste of sugary foods, then giving in to the cravings is the worst thing you can do.

 Here is a simple 3-step plan to stop sugar cravings.

-You can pick one of them.
+You can do one of them.
 If one doesn’t work, you can do two… or all three.

 1. If at All Hungry, Eat a Meal